austinjherman/fastapi-starter/README.md

 Once running bash in the container, run `cd server` to get into the server directory.
 The quirk here is that I haven't been able to figure out how to import things from server/app into the server/migrations directory (according to trying to run the alembic command).
 So, to use the alembic command, we just need to prefix the command with `PYTHONPATH=.`.

-To to the initial migration then, we can do something like `PYTHONPATH=. alembic upgrade head`.
+To to the initial migration then, we can do something like `PYTHONPATH=. alembic revision -m "initial migration"`, then `PYTHONPATH=. alembic upgrade head`.